Our Story

 In addition to therapeutic massage treatments and individualized strength and mobility sessions, we are proud to offer a diverse array of group movement classes for all ages and abilities.

 Root & Branch Bodywork is an ADA-accessible, sensory-friendly space designed with principles of universal design in mind.
-We are queer and trans affirming, and our movement culture prioritizes body awareness, function, and embodied joy over aesthetics.
+We are queer, trans affirming, and Health at Every Size practitioners.
+Our movement culture prioritizes body awareness, function, and embodied joy.

 Meet the Team